Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Related Work

 On the lowest level, construction planning needs to solve a multi-robot motion planning problem for heterogeneous robot teams \cite{Lavalle2006}.
 This problem is often divided into two categories: First, one can plan roadmaps in parallel for individual robots, combine those roadmaps into an (implicit) joint state space roadmap and eventually search this roadmap using algorithms such as M* \cite{Wagner2015}, or discrete RRT \cite{Shome2020, Solovey2016}.
 Those algorithms can often be significantly improved using heuristics learned from prior experience \cite{Ha2020}.

-Second, prioritization frameworks \cite{Bennewitz2001,Erdmann1987, Wu2020} can be used, where robots are ranked and planned in sequential order, while imposing the previously planned movements as constraints for the next robot.
-Solutions to single robots act as admissible heuristics \cite{Orthey2020IJRR}, but backtracking in continuous spaces can often be time consuming.
-Several approaches exist to avoid backtracking, for example by analyzing start or goal conflicts \cite{VanDenBerg2009} or biasing towards local minimum solutions \cite{Orthey2020WAFR}.
+Second, prioritization frameworks \cite{Bennewitz2001,Erdmann1987, Wu2020} can be used, where robot-paths are planned sequentially, imposing the previously planned movements as constraints for the next robot.
+Planning sequentially can require backtracking, which can be time consuming.
+Several approaches exist to avoid backtracking, e.g., analyzing start or goal conflicts \cite{VanDenBerg2009}.

-In our approach, we also use a prioritization framework by employing a heuristic to prioritize exploration of LGP sub-problems.
-However, contrary to prioritization in multi-robot motion planning, we embed planning in space-time \cite{hsu2002randomized, Reif1994} to enable planning in a dynamic environment and with unknown arrival times.
+In our approach, we use a prioritization approach by employing a heuristic to prioritize exploration of LGP subproblems.
+Contrary to prioritization in multi-robot motion planning we embed planning in space-time \cite{hsu2002randomized, Reif1994} to enable planning in a dynamic environment and with unknown arrival times.
 Space-time planning has previously been investigated in the context of rendezvous planning \cite{sintov2014time}.
-In an assembly task, we often need to sample several keyframes at different time-instances which necessitates a bidirectional approach to space-time planning.
-Contrary to prior work \cite{sintov2014time}, we combine space-time planning explicitly with discrete constraint switches.
-Our novel bidirectional space-time RRT thus allows us to efficiently find time-dependent robot motions while avoiding collisions with previously planned robots.
+In assembly tasks, it is often necessary to sample several keyframes at different time instances, due to blockages of the goal region from other agents.
+We combine space-time planning explicitly with discrete constraint switches.
+Our novel bidirectional space-time RRT allows us to efficiently find time-dependent plans while avoiding collisions with previously planned robots.